programming4phone/StellarHardwareWalletKeyServer/README.md

 The `db` directory containing an initialized HSQLDB database is provided with this project.
 The `jre` directory comes from a local installation of the Java SDK.
 For example, it is a copy of the folder `C:\Program Files\Java\jre1.8.0_162` renamed to `jre`.

+To run from the flash drive (assumes E: drive), enter the following commands from the Windows Command prompt:
+`E:`<br/>
+`cd wallet`<br/>
+`runWallet.cmd`<br/>

+Once started the micro service is started it can be accessed from any browser using this link `http:\\localhost:5775`.
+Use Ctrl^c to terminate the micro service.